cucumber/docs/content/configuration.md

 {{% block "javascript" %}}
 ### CLI
 Cucumber.js includes an executable file to run the features.
-After installing Cucumber in your project, you can run it with:
+After installing Cucumber in  project, you can run it with:

 ``` shell
 $ ./node_modules/.bin/cucumber.js